-Hello there and welcome to SING 4, the new hub for singing events and workshops in Hampshire.
+Hello there and welcome to Sing 4 Wellbeing, the new hub for singing events and workshops in Hampshire.

 I'm delighted that you've found me and I can't wait to tell you more.

 I am a professional Vocal Coach and Choir Director and I've been teaching in a whole range of settings, from primary schools to adult community choirs for over 14 years.
 I'm so lucky to have made a career out of my love of music.